genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Action**: to perform differential isoform expression analysis between groups of samples.
-The application accepts FPKM Isoform Counts (from Quantify FPKM Coverage in Isoforms application) and generates Differential Expression Statistics file which↵you can view in Expression Navigator application.
+The application accepts FPKM Read Counts (from Quantify FPKM Coverage in Isoforms application) and generates Differential Expression Statistics file which↵you can view in Expression Navigator application.